Firdous2307/aws-analytics-pipeline-viz/journal-for-aws-services-used/QuickSight.md

 i created a data source via aws cli but i can not see it in my quicksight console I dont know why but i will be debugging this and using other datasets as references

-So, I am trying to create an S3 data source and use it as a reference, i have my manifest.json file stored in my S3 Bucket and ran the command to create an S3 data source
+So, I am trying to create an S3 data source and use it as a reference, i have my manifest.json file stored in my S3 Bucket and ran the command to create an S3 data source.

+I might just use the console to create this, Let's see how that goes